-On the other end of the spectrum, a guest author said in an Association Chat interview last month that a person’s generation “has no relevance” to how a person behaves or what influences them.
+On the other end of the spectrum, a guest author said in an Association Chat interview last month that a person’s generation “has no relevance” to how they behave or what influences them.
 He goes so far as to say the concept of generational data-mining is “broken” and “nuts”.

 What can we learn from these conflicting views?
 There are beneficial insights to glean from each.

 In his Association Chat interview, the author urged us to consider the values that drive behavior and to avoid making stereotypes, and I wholeheartedly agree.
-I don’t agree with his dismissal of generational research, but I do agree organizations need to avoid jumping to conclusions and making broad generalizations.
+I don’t agree with his dismissal of generational research, but organizations need to avoid jumping to conclusions and making broad generalizations.

 Not every Millennial likes avocado toast, and it’s never a good idea to shift your entire marketing budget to Snapchat simply because you assume that’s where young people find their information and want to hear from your organization.
-Doing the research, seeking to really understand your audience and the unique drivers and values that exist within your organization is absolutely imperative.
+Doing the research, and seeking to understand your audience and the unique drivers and values within your organization is imperative.

-And as in-your-face the Ok Boomer campaign might be, it’s important we look beyond the sarcasm to the cause driving the campaign.
-It’s a reminder the actions we take today as leaders will influence future generations and we should strive to be mindful of forging relationships with, and listening to the voices of, students and young professionals.
+And as in-your-face the Ok Boomer campaign might be, we must look beyond the sarcasm to the cause driving the campaign.
+It’s a reminder the actions we take today as leaders will influence future generations, and we should strive to be mindful of forging relationships with and listening to the voices of students and young professionals.
 Robbing these influencers of an opportunity to be heard or participate is likely to have dire consequences — and let’s face it, our organizations desperately need their participation, skills, and talent to survive.

 As in politics, it’s easy to get wrapped up in the polarization of differing opinions and approaches.
 We must be willing to look past the differences to find common ground and educate ourselves on the real motives behind each raised voice.

-The 2019 Membership Marketing Benchmarking Report, published by Marketing General Incorporated, is an urgent call for community-building.
-For the eleventh consecutive year, MGI has conducted its annual survey and the corresponding report highlights membership trends and the tactics proven useful in recruitment and renewal.
+The 2022 Membership Marketing Benchmarking Report, published by Marketing General Incorporated, is an urgent call for community-building.
+For the eleventh consecutive year, MGI has conducted its annual survey, and the corresponding report highlights membership trends and the tactics proven useful in recruitment and renewal.